mattijevi/elixir-pre-commit-hooks/README.md

 ## Other projects

 [elixir-pre-commit](https://github.com/dwyl/elixir-pre-commit) is an Elixir module that provides a pure-Elixir implementation of pre-commit Git hooks.
 You might want to use that if you only want mix tasks as your pre-commit hooks.
-If you want to use other pre-commit hooks (like those [here](https://github.com/pre-commit/pre-commit-hooks)) _and_ mix tasks, you should use this repo.
+If you want to use other, non-mix pre-commit hooks (like [these](https://github.com/pre-commit/pre-commit-hooks)) _and_ mix tasks, you should use this repo.